On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-The fundamental inequality for the Heegaard Floer $d$-invariant of Oszv\'{a}th and Szab\'{o} \cite[Thm.
-1.11]{os} states that if $Y$ is an integer homology 3-sphere, and $X$ is a smooth, negative definite 4-manifold bounded by $Y$, then for any characteristic vector $\xi\in H^2(X;\Z)/\text{Tor}$, we have
+We next recall the fundamental inequality for the Heegaard Floer $d$-invariant of Oszv\'{a}th and Szab\'{o} \cite[Thm.
+1.11]{os}.
+This states that if $Y$ is an integer homology 3-sphere, and $X$ is a smooth, negative definite 4-manifold bounded by $Y$, then for any characteristic vector $\xi\in H^2(X;\Z)/\text{Tor}$,

 Recall that a characteristic vector $\xi$ is an element that satisfies $\xi \cdot x \equiv x^2$ (mod 2) for every $x$ in the lattice.
 It is classically known that the square of any characteristic vector is modulo 8 the rank of the lattice.
 Elkies showed in \cite{elkies-2} that, up to adding diagonal summands $\langle +1\rangle^n$, there are a finite number of positive definite unimodular lattices with no characteristic vectors of squared norm less than $n-8$, where $n$ is the rank of the lattice.
-There are in fact 14:\\
+There are in fact 14:

 Thus by (\ref{eq:dinv}), if a non-diagonal definite lattice is bounded by $Y$ with $d(Y)=-2$, as is the case for the orientation-reversal of the Poincar\'{e} homology 3-sphere, it must be one of these 14 lattices, possibly upon adding $\langle + 1 \rangle^n$.
 We remark that Seiberg-Witten theory can also be used make this reduction, as Fr\o yshov's monopole invariant (rescaled) also satisfies (\ref{eq:dinv}), see \cite[Thm.
 4]{froyshov-monopole}.
 It is known that if $Y$ is $+1$-surgery on a knot of slice genus 1 we have $d(Y)\in\{0,-2\}$, see (\ref{eq:dgenus}).
-According to Elkies \cite{elkies-1}, if $d(Y)=0$, the only possible definite lattices that $Y$ can bound are diagonal. \\
+According to Elkies \cite{elkies-1}, if $d(Y)=0$, the only possible definite lattices that $Y$ can bound are diagonal.\\

-With this input, the proof of Theorem \ref{thm:genus1} follows using only the inequality in Corollary \ref{cor:link} that comes from Theorem \ref{thm:char2}.
-It suffices to show that $m(\mathcal{L})\geqslant 2$ for all lattices on Elkies' list which are not $E_8$.
-This follows from the fact that the lattices on the list other than $E_8$ have a vector $w$ of square 3.
-In fact, if $a_i$ is the number of vectors of squared norm $i$ in a lattice of rank $n$ in Table \ref{tab:table1}, then $a_1=0$, $a_2=2n(23-n)$ and $a_3=8n(28-n)(n-8)/3$, see \cite[Thm.
-1]{elkies-2} and also \cite[eq.
-U3]{nebe}.
-Using the by now familiar argument, for any $w$ with $w^2=3$ we have $\text{Min}(w+2\mathcal{L})=\{w,-w\}$, whence $m(\mathcal{L})\geqslant 2$, completing our second proof of Theorem \ref{thm:genus1}.\\